Order-One Rolling Shutter Cameras: Order-one cameras

 \section{Order-one cameras}

-In this article, we analyze rolling shutter cameras that see a generic (i.e., sufficiently random) point in $3$-space exactly once, i.e., such that a generic space point appears exactly once on the image plane $\mathbb{P}^2$.
-For that to happen, two conditions need to be satisfied: First, for a generic point in $\PP^3$, there has to be a unique camera ray in $\mathcal{L}$ passing through it.
-Second, the camera ray has to correspond to a unique point on the image plane via the map $\Lambda$.
-We classify all rolling shutter cameras satisfying those conditions, where we additionally impose the imaging process to be algebraic, i.e., we require $\Lambda$ to be a rational map.
+In this article, we analyze RS cameras that see a generic (i.e., sufficiently random) point in $3$-space exactly once, i.e., a generic space point appears exactly once on the image plane $\mathbb{P}^2$.
+For that to happen, two conditions need to be satisfied: 1) For a generic point in $\PP^3$, there has to be a unique camera ray in $\mathcal{L}$ passing through it.
+2) The camera ray has to correspond to a unique point on the image plane via the map $\Lambda$.
+We classify all RS cameras satisfying those conditions, where we additionally impose the imaging process to be algebraic, i.e., we require $\Lambda$ to be a rational map.

-The rationality of the map $\Lambda$ implies that both the rolling planes map $\Sigma$ and the center-movement map $C: \mathbb{R}^1 \to \mathbb{R}^3$ are rational; see~\cref{lem:LambdaRationalImplications}.
-In that case, the \emph{center locus} $\mathcal{C}$, that is the Zariski closure in $\PP^3$ of the image of $C$, is either a point or a rational curve.
+The rationality of the map $\Lambda$ implies that both the rolling planes map $\Sigma$ and the center-movement map $C: \mathbb{R}^1 \to \mathbb{R}^3$ are rational (\cref{lem:LambdaRationalImplications}).
+In that case, the \emph{center locus} $\mathcal{C}$, i.e., the Zariski closure in $\PP^3$ of the image of $C$, is either a point or a rational curve.
 Moreover, the Zariski closure $\overline{\mathcal{L}}$ of the set $\mathcal{L}$ of camera rays inside the Grassmannian $\GrLine$ is a surface (or a one-dimensional pencil in the degenerate case when the center locus $\mathcal{C}$ is a single point and all rolling planes are equal); see~\cref{union-dimension-two}.
 Such a surface in $\GrLine$ is classically called a \emph{line congruence} \cite{jessop2001treatise}.
 An important invariance of such a congruence is its order.
 The \emph{order} is the number of lines on the congruence that pass through a generic space point.
-Hence, we are interested in rolling shutter cameras whose associated congruence $\overline{\mathcal{L}}$ has order one.
+Hence, we are interested in RS cameras whose associated congruence $\overline{\mathcal{L}}$ has order one.

-\begin{definition} We say that a rolling shutter camera has \emph{order one} if its associated congruence $\overline{\mathcal{L}}$ has order one and its parametrization $\Lambda$ is birational.
-We shortly write \emph{\rs camera} for a rolling shutter camera of order one. \end{definition}
+\begin{definition} We say that a RS camera has \emph{order one} if its associated congruence $\overline{\mathcal{L}}$ has order one and its parametrization $\Lambda$ is birational; in other words, if it projects a generic point in space to exactly one image point via a rational map.
+We shortly write \emph{\rs camera} for a RS camera of order one. \end{definition}